Blacktip grouper: Body form, size and meristics

-The blacktip grouper has a body which has a standard length which is around 2.8 to 3.3 times its depth.
+The standard length of the blacktip grouper is around 2.8 to 3.3 times its depth.
 The area between the eyes is flat but the dorsal profile of the head is convex.
-The rounded preopercle has a finely serrated rear margin with he lowest serrations slightly enlarged.
+The rounded preopercle has a finely serrated rear margin, with the lowest serrations slightly enlarged.
 The upper edge of the gill cover is straight.
 The dorsal fin contains 11 spines and 15-17 soft rays while the anal fin has 3 spines and 8 soft rays.
-The membranes between the dorsal fin spines are deeply indented.
+The membranes between the dorsal-fin spines are deeply indented.
 The caudal fin is moderately rounded.
 There are 49-75 scales in the lateral line.
-The colour is variable and ranges from pale greenish grey to pale reddish yellow to scarlet.
-They frequently have 5 or 6 faint dark bars, the final one being on the caudal peduncle.
-The scales on the upper body have a pale centre and dark rear margin, which creates am indistinct checked pattern.
-The outer membrane of the spiny part of the dorsal fin is black, or dark red in specimens from Western Australia and some from deep water.
-There is a pale yellow or white spot to the rear of the tip of each of the dorsal fin spines.
-This species attains a maximum total length of 40 cm, although a more common length is around 22 cm, and a weight of 2.0 kg.
+This species attains a maximum total length of 40 cm, although a more common length is around 22 cm.
+The maximum published weight is 2.0 kg.